jwp/git-select/README.md

 ## Extract Specific Resources from git Repositories

 `git-select` is a Python script providing a shorthand for extracting resources from git repositories.
-Much like `cp -r`, but with shallow clones and sparse checkouts providing the source file.
+Similar to `cp -r`, but with shallow clones and sparse checkouts providing the source files.

 `git-select` performs a sparse checkout on a target repository and recursively copies the cited repository paths into the filesystem, relative to the working directory.